isabel-b/Hanabi_Comparisons/README.md

 # Hanabi Comparisons: AI in a Multi-Agent Cooperative Hidden Information Setting

 This code was used for my undergraduate thesis.
-The Hanabi SPARTA repo was forked from:
+The Hanabi SPARTA repo was forked from commit 88edc9f from:

 > A. Lerer, H. Hu, J. Foerster, and N. Brown, “Improving policies via